Getting Canada Safely Back to Business

 Business Reopening Checklists

 Safety is now the #1 priority for every Canadian business.
 The rigorous safety protocols traditionally associated with high-risk industries such as mining and construction are now relevant to every industry in Canada.
-As Canada-based companies begin to reopen their doors, they should first prioritize the safety of their employees and customers.
+Restrictions or policies are being modified according to the number of cases per province, so Canada-based companies should first prioritize the safety of their employees and customers.
 Only when new COVID-19 specific processes and procedures are in place can reopening efforts really scale.

 The Government of Canada actively provides information relating to support for workers, considerations for businesses navigating COVID-19 disruptions, and even risk-informed decision-making guidelines for workplaces during the pandemic.